Zehelein/pg-transactional-outbox/lib/README.md

   metadata JSONB,
   created_at TIMESTAMPTZ NOT NULL, processed_at TIMESTAMPTZ,
-  retries smallint NOT NULL DEFAULT 0
+  attempts smallint NOT NULL DEFAULT 0
 );
 ```